Vaginal inflammation

 How can I prevent vaginal inflammation?

 To prevent colpitis, proper intimate hygiene is extremely important.
 Read our blog post on proper intimate hygiene.
 Reduce primary causes as described above and treat your underlying illnesses.
 Protect your body from transmissible diseases and use condoms especially with changing sexual partners.
 Keep your vaginal flora intact by eating well and staying generally fit.
-If you have already had colpitis (vaginal inflammation) several times, then actively try to protect your vaginal flora and guard against injuries and chronic vaginal dryness.
+If you have had colpitis (vaginal inflammation) often, then actively try to protect your vaginal flora and guard against injuries and chronic vaginal dryness.
 For this, try our CANNEFF Intimate Care Set.

 Philip Schmiedhofer, MSc